amh4/my_cv/README.md

 - Established and developed relationships with clients from a range of backgrounds through face-to-face meetings, phone calls and emails.
 - Research and provide information on complex investment products to aid the investment decisions of our clients.
 - Responsible for training new Consultants, one-to-one's and performance reviews.
-- Won several competitons for new business brought onto the platform.
+- Won several competitions for new business brought onto the platform.

 **Blueprint Capital - G7 Currency Markets** (January 2015 - November 2016)
 <br />**Propietary Trader**